-- (a) No individual, political committee, or other entity shall contribute to any candidate or other political committee any money or make any other contribution in any election in excess of four thousand dollars (\$4,000) for that election. - (b) No candidate or political committee shall accept or solicit any contribution from any individual, other political committee, or other entity of any money or any other contribution in any election in excess of four thousand dollars (\$4,000) for that election. - (c) Notwithstanding the provisions of subsections (a) and (b) of this section, it shall be lawful for a candidate or a candidate's spouse, parents, brothers and sisters to make a contribution to the candidate or to the candidate's treasurer of any amount of money or to make any other contribution in any election in excess of four thousand dollars (\$4,000) for that election. - (d) For the purposes of this section, the term "an election" means any primary, second primary, or general election in which the candidate or political committee may be involved, without regard to whether the candidate is opposed or unopposed in the election, except that where a candidate is not on the ballot in a second primary, that second primary is not "an election" with respect to that candidate. - (e) This section shall not apply to any national, State, district or county executive committee of any political party.
-For the purposes of this section only, the term "political party" means only those political parties officially recognized under G.S.
-163-96. - (e1) No referendum committee which received any contribution from a corporation, labor union, insurance company, business entity, or professional association may make any contribution to another referendum committee, to a candidate or to a political committee. - (e2) The potential for corruption and its appearance resulting from campaign contributions is especially problematic in elections of the judiciary, since impartiality is uniquely important to the integrity and credibility of the courts.
-Accordingly, the following provisions shall apply with respect to candidates for justice of the Supreme Court, judge of the Court of Appeals, judge of the Superior Court, and judge of the district court:
+- No individual, political committee, or other entity shall contribute to any candidate or other political committee any money or make any other contribution in any election in excess of four thousand dollars (\$4,000) for that election. - No candidate or political committee shall accept or solicit any contribution from any individual, other political committee, or other entity of any money or any other contribution in any election in excess of four thousand dollars (\$4,000) for that election. - Notwithstanding the provisions of subsections (a) and (b) of this section, it (c) shall be lawful for a candidate or a candidate's spouse, parents, brothers and sisters to make a contribution to the candidate or to the candidate's treasurer of any amount of money or to make any other contribution in any election in excess of four thousand dollars (\$4,000) for that election. - For the purposes of this section, the term "an election" means any primary, second primary, or general election in which the candidate or political committee may be involved, without regard to whether the candidate is opposed or unopposed in the election, except that where a candidate is not on the ballot in a second primary, that second primary is not "an election" with respect to that candidate. - This section shall not apply to any national, State, district or county executive committee of any political party.
+For the purposes of this section only, the term

+"political party" means only those political parties officially recognized under G.S.
+163-96.

-- (1) No candidate shall accept, and no contributor shall make to that candidate, a contribution in any election exceeding one thousand dollars (\$1,000) except as provided for elsewhere in this subsection. - (2) A candidate may accept, and a family contributor may make to that candidate, a contribution not exceeding two thousand dollars (\$2,000) in an election if the contributor is that candidate's parent, child, brother, or sister. - (3) No candidate for justice of the Supreme Court or judge of the Court of Appeals shall accept, and no contributor shall make to that candidate, a contribution during the period beginning 21 days before the day of the general election and ending the day after the general election.
+- (e1) No referendum committee which received any contribution from a corporation, labor union, insurance company, business entity, or professional association may make any contribution to another referendum committee, to a candidate or to a political committee. - (e2) In order to make meaningful the provisions of Article 22D of this Chapter, the following provisions shall apply with respect to candidates for justice of the Supreme Court and judge of the Court of Appeals: - (1) No candidate shall accept, and no contributor shall make to that candidate, a contribution in any election exceeding one thousand dollars (\$1,000) except as provided for elsewhere in this subsection. - (2) A candidate may accept, and a family contributor may make to that candidate, a contribution not exceeding two thousand dollars (\$2,000) in an election if the contributor is that candidate's parent, child, brother, or sister. - (3) No candidate shall accept, and no contributor shall make to that candidate, a contribution during the period beginning 21 days before the day of the general election and ending the day after the general election.
 This subdivision applies with respect to a candidate opposed in the general election by a certified candidate as defined in Article 22D of this Chapter who has not received the maximum rescue funds available under G.S.
 163-278.67.
 The recipient of a contribution that apparently violates this subdivision has three days to return the contribution or file a detailed statement with the State Board of Elections explaining why the contribution does not violate this subdivision.